pipecat-ai/rtvi-client-web/README.md

 ## Documentation

-RTVI projects implement a client instance that:
+Pipecat Client Web implements a client instance that:

 - Facilitates web requests to an endpoint you create.
 - Dispatches single-turn actions to a HTTP bot service when disconnected.